apache/pulsar/site2/docs/client-libraries-java.md

 ### Batch receive

-Use `batchReceive` can receive multiple messages for each calls.
+Use `batchReceive` can receive multiple messages for each call.

 Here's an example: